Wildfire (2005 TV series)

-Wildfire is an American television series that aired on ABC Family from June 2005 to May 2008.
-The show was produced by Lionsgate Television, Piller², and The Segan Company (Michael Piller would later merge Piller² and The Segan Company into Piller/Segan to produce Greek).
+Wildfire is an American teen drama television series that aired on ABC Family from June 2005 to May 2008.
+The show was produced by Lionsgate Television, Piller², and The Segan Company (which would later merge into Piller/Segan to produce Greek).
 The show premiered on June 20, 2005; its fourth and final season ended on May 16, 2008, due to low ratings.
 Season one averaged just over a million weekly viewers and season two increased to 1.56 million, an increase of over 50%.
 Season three dropped back to the first year's numbers.
 The theme song is "Morning Light" sung by Truman.

 Plot

 Wildfire follows troubled Kris Furillo who, after serving time at a teen detention center, is given the opportunity to start a new life.
 Her talent with horses is recognized by a volunteer and local trainer Pablo, who arranges a job for her at the Ritter's family-run ranch, Raintree.
 Thrown into a completely new environment, Kris must learn to deal with the challenges of fitting in, and forming fiery relationships, while trying not to disappoint the one family willing to give her a chance.
 The Ritters are facing challenges of their own even as they reach out to help Kris.
 Patriarch Henry Ritter and his daughter Jean are in a critical stage of their battle to save the ranch from financial ruin.
 Kris and Wildfire must help them get back on the map in the world of horse racing.